-The home page is available in the menu, but as that was covered in the last article, this one will focus on the other available pages, or app pages.
+The home page is available in the menu, but this one will focus on the other available pages or app pages, as was covered in the last article.
 App pages contain either Practifi record tables or Salesforce features, and we'll explore both in more detail below.
-You'll know which is which easily enough though: Practifi record tables have a blue side panel that you can't miss!
+These will be quite easy to find: Practifi record tables have a blue side panel that you can't miss!

 Have a seat at the table

-Record table pages are where you want to be if you're looking for records that meet a broad set of criteria, such as "My Active Clients" or "My Open Deals".
-This is in comparison to the home page, where the record tables displayed typically reflect more precise criteria.
-Keep in mind that the pages available to you and the record tables appearing in those pages all depends on the app you're using; for example, an advisor has access to Services and Processes, while a marketing team member can access Campaigns.
-But there's some pages, such as Directory, Clients and Tasks, that appear in every app as well.
+Record table pages are where you want to be if you're looking for records that meet a broad set of criteria, such as "My Active Clients" or "My Open Deals."
+This is compared to the home page, where the record tables displayed typically reflect more precise criteria.
+Keep in mind that the pages available to you and the record tables appearing in those pages depend on the app you're using; for example, an advisor has access to Services and Processes.
+A marketing team member can access Campaigns.
+But there are some pages, such as Directory, Clients and Tasks, that appear in every app.

-Here is the Directory page in the Advisor app, and "My Directory" is selected in the table viewer, the teal drop-down menu in the side panel, which determines what filters are available below it and what records appear to its right in the record table.
+Here is the Directory page in the Advisor app, and "My Directory" is selected in the table viewer.
+The teal drop-down menu in the side panel determines what filters are available below it and what records appear to the right in the record table.
 Once you've done the filtering you need to do, you can hide them using the orange collapse button on the side panel's edge to focus on the visible records.
 Much like on home page tables, row and mass actions are supported here as well.

-The Directory is likely to be a part of your regular page rotation: it brings together all the households, organizations and individuals in your network in a single place, displaying contact details alongside the free-form Topics assigned to them such as "VIP" or "Malbec fan", and the ways in which your firm formally defines your relationship, such as client or prospect.
+The Directory is likely to be a part of your regular page rotation: it brings together all the households, organizations and individuals in your network in a single place, displaying contact details alongside the free-form Topics assigned to them such as "VIP" or "Malbec fan," and how your firm formally defines your relationship, such as client or prospect.
 We'll explore how you manage these formal and informal ways of classifying households, organizations and individuals in a later article.

 Take advantage of Salesforce features

-The Calendar, Chatter, Reports & Dashboards pages come included with every Practifi app, and represent a suite of powerful capabilities that come included with Salesforce's Lightning platform, which Practifi is built on top of.
+The Calendar, Chatter, Reports & Dashboards pages come included with every Practifi app and represent a suite of powerful capabilities included with Salesforce's Lightning platform, which Practifi is built on top of.

-month viewer.
-Scroll from month to month seeing your schedule months, or even years, in advance.
+Scroll from month to month, seeing your schedule months, or even years, in advance.
 Too much to take in?
 Collapse the side panel and focus on the week or day ahead.

 Select which calendars you wish to appear in the main calendar pane from this section below the month viewer.
-At first you'll only see "My Calendar", however other team members will appear here as they share their calendars with you, and vice-versa.
+At first, you'll only see "My Calendar," though other team members will appear here as they share their calendars with you and vice-versa.